Coherence of statistics

 You can contact the team by emailing Equalities@ons.gov.uk.

-Main achievements from April 2023 to March 2024
+Main achievements from April 2024 to March 2025

-From April 2023 to March 2024, we:
+From April 2024 to March 2025, the ONS:

-Achievements and plans for April 2024 to March 2025
+Achievements and plans for April 2025 to March 2026

-So far this year, we have:
+So far this year, the ONS has:

 Further information

-- UK Statistics Authority (UKSA) Inclusive Data Taskforce
+Read more about the UK Statistics Authority (UKSA) Inclusive Data Taskforce.

-- UKSA National Statistician’s Inclusive Data Advisory Committee (NSDIAC)
+Read more about the UKSA National Statistician’s Inclusive Data Advisory Committee (NSDIAC).

 Statisticians working in this topic area concentrate on improving the harmonisation, coherence, and accessibility of health statistics across the UK.